• Skip to primary navigation

 Carry a flat repair kit and know how to use it.
 Practice at home on an old tire so you are not trying to figure the process out on the side of the road.
 Tube-type tires are more of a hassle, but once you learn how to patch a tube, it’s faster and cheaper than a tow.

 Get gas before you need it.
-You only have to run out of gas one time, or take a five mile detour in search of gas to blow the time you saved by not stopping.
+You only have to run out of gas one time, or take a five-mile detour in search of gas to blow the time you saved by not stopping.
 If you have less than a half tank of gas, why not stop, fill-up and take care of any other business you need to handle (use restroom, put on riding suit, etc.).

 Be careful on those beautiful back roads.
 You’ll hit crappy pavement, gravel, concrete and other hazards.
 Be aware of tall, roadside vegetation and unmarked intersections.

-If you’re planning a long road trip, don’t hit the road without contacting motorcycle accident attorney Lee D. Gaber, Esq. at 1-888-292-5352 (888-cycle-law) with your questions.
+If you’re planning a long road trip, don’t hit the road without contacting motorcycle accident attorney The Cycle Attorney at 1-888-292-5352 (888-cycle-law) with your questions.

 Consultations in New Jersey and Pennsylvania are totally free.